A Unified Formulation of Geometry-aware Dynamic Movement Primitives: Proposed approach

-\section{Proposed Approach}
+\section{Proposed approach}

-In this section, we provide a generalized and unified formulation for \acp{dmp} based on Riemannian geometry in order to learn and adapt robot manipulation skills regardless its corresponding space, for example orientation trajectories $\left(\manSO{3} \text{ or } \manS{3}\right)$, \ac{spd} ($\spd{m}$) data such as stiffness, manipulability, inertia, and pose data ($\manSE{3}$).
+In this section, we provide a generalized and unified formulation for \acp{dmp} based on Riemannian geometry in order to learn and adapt robot manipulation skills regardless its corresponding space, for example orientation trajectories $\left(\manSO{3} \text{ or } \manS{3}\right)$, pose data ($\manSE{3}$), and \ac{spd} profiles ($\spd{m}$) such as stiffness, manipulability, inertia.
+We also show that our \ac{gadmp} inherits desirable properties of the original formulation like convergence to a target and goal switching.

-\subsection{Geometry-aware \texorpdfstring{\acp{dmp}}{} Formulation}
+\subsection{Geometry-aware \texorpdfstring{\acp{dmp}}{} formulation}

-In this section, we present the mathematical foundation of \ac{gadmp}. \ac{gadmp} formulation provides a general and unified way to encode and execute a discrete (\textit{point-to-point}) trajectory ${\bcalY = \{t_l, \Y_l\}_{l=1}^T}$ that evolves on a Riemannian manifold $\calM$, where $\Y_l \in \calM$.
-Its attractor dynamics on the manifold ensures that $\bcalY$ converges toward a goal $\G\in\calM$ from any starting point $\Y_1$.
-To do so, we need to rewrite the standard \ac{dmp} system \eqref{eq:DMP_accel}--\eqref{eq:DMP_velocity} into a unified geometry-aware form using Riemannian geometry as follows
+In this section, we introduce the mathematical foundations of \ac{gadmp} technique.
+The \ac{gadmp} formulation offers a comprehensive and cohesive approach to encode and execute a discrete trajectory ${\bcalY = \{t_l, \Y_l\}_{l=0}^T}$, commonly known as a point-to-point trajectory, which evolves within the confines of a Riemannian manifold $\calM$, where each $\Y_l \in \calM$.
+Its attractor dynamics on the manifold guarantee the convergence of $\bcalY$ toward a goal $\G\in\calM$ regardless of the initial starting point $\Y_0$.
+To achieve this, it is necessary to transform the classical \ac{dmp} system described by \eqref{eq:DMP_accel}--\eqref{eq:DMP_velocity} into a unified geometry-aware formulation utilizing principles from Riemannian geometry.
+In pursuit of this objective, we initiate the process by considering the expression of a general second-order system evolving on a manifold, as outlined by Fiori \etal\cite{fiori2022synthetic}

-where $\bcalZ$ and $\bcalZd$ are the scaled \ordinal{1}{st} and \ordinal{2}{nd} derivatives of $\bcalY$.
-The forcing term $\bcalF(x)$ that enables the generation of smooth trajectory profiles from an initial data point $\Y_1$ to a goal one $\G$ can be rewritten as
+where $\bcalZ$ and $\bcalZd$ represent the scaled first and second derivatives of $\bcalY$.
+The phase variable $x$ is similar to the one defined in \eqref{eq:DMP_accel} and \eqref{eq:DMP_phase}.
+The \textit{covariant derivative} $\nabla_{\bcalZ}\bcalZ$ can be defined from the total derivative $\bcalZd$ using parallel transport~\cite{fiori2022synthetic,abudakka2020Geometry}.
+However, computing the parallel transport is, in general, time-consuming.
+Assuming that consecutive points on the manifold are sufficiently close, and the geodesic between them approximates a straight line, the covariant derivative can be well approximated by manifold-valued finite differences~\cite{boumal2011discrete, gousenbourger2019data}.
+This approximation significantly simplifies the computation process while introducing negligible errors.
+Thus, in this work, we consider the approximation $\nabla_{\bcalZ}\bcalZ \approx \bcalZd$.
+The function $\bm{h}(\cdot)$ may encompass multiple additive contributions.
+In this study, we assume that